 Doing their own will appeals to their natural desires and may promise rewards such as sensual pleasure, immediate gratification, material gain and increased self-importance.
 Doing God’s will may involve extra effort, short-term sacrifice and humility now, with a sure reward promised in the future.

 By faith Christians reject their own will and choose to do God’s will.
 By faith they offer their “bodies as living sacrifices, holy and pleasing to God,” as Paul pointed out in Romans 12:1.
 This is an expression of total dedication, where every ounce of bodily strength is expended to God’s glory and all the members of the body are “as instruments of righteousness” (Romans 6:13).

-Persons of faith profoundly trust God and give themselves in loving service to God and humankind — "faith expressing itself through love," in the words of Paul (Galatians 5:6).
+Persons of faith trust God and give themselves in loving service to God and humankind — “faith expressing itself through love,” in the words of Paul (Galatians 5:6).
 This is living faith.
 And it is living by faith!

 In this way Ruth expressed commitment to her mother-in-law and to her mother-in-law’s God — the God of Israel.
 She had no guarantee of gaining anything by accompanying Naomi to her homeland.
-Indeed, she stood to lose everything by leaving her own people.
+She stood to lose everything by leaving her own people.
 Naomi had nothing tangible to offer Ruth but widowhood in a strange land.

 But Ruth believed in Naomi and her God.
-And she demonstrated her belief not by words alone, but by deeds.
+She demonstrated her belief not by words alone, but by deeds.
 God rewarded Ruth for her faithful attitude.
 She eventually met and married Boaz, a wealthy relative of Naomi.
 Through their son, Ruth had the honor of contributing to a most important family line.
 From Ruth and her husband descended not only King David, but also Jesus Christ!